The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Conclusion

 \item \textbf{Devising a theory of explainable PB.} Taking the risk to be called trend-followers, we believe that there is room for explaining outcomes of voting procedures to the citizen.
 PB makes no exception here.
 The outcome of PB rules could be explained in a counterfactual fashion: ``How much cheaper should the project have been to be selected?
 How many more supporters?...''
 A theory of explainable PB could also take the form of more principled, axiomatically-guided, approaches \citep[see, \textit{e.g.},][]{Proc19, BoEn20}.

-\item \textbf{Developing a Python library.} Several papers presents simulation results using similar approaches, rules, etc, meaning that a large set of authors must have somewhere on their laptop the exact same code.
+\item \textbf{Developing a Python library.} Several papers presents simulation results using similar approaches, rules, \textit{etc.}, meaning that a large set of authors must have the exact same code somewhere on their laptop.
 Some of this code is available, see e.g., \href{https://github.com/Grzesiek3713/pabutools}{Pabutools}.
 It would be nice to gather that in a unified Python package \citep[inspired by the \texttt{abcvoting} package][]{abcvoting,LRK23}.
-That would make the results based on simulations more reliable as they would be less susceptible to having errors in the code.
+This would make the results based on simulations more reliable as they would be less susceptible to having errors in the code.
 It would also help with reproducibility of said results.
 Finally, it would be a great tool for the adoption of newly developed PB rules: verified and approved code would be available.

 \item \textbf{Looking beyond the voting stage.} As we mentioned in the introduction, PB is usually a longer process that has several steps.
 Despite this, the social choice literature on PB has almost exclusively focused on the voting stage, with the end-to-end model of \citet{REH21} being the only exception.
 We believe that there are many interesting questions which can be answered with social choice methods that arise from a more holistic view of the PB process.
-This includes, for example, which incentives voters have when planning a project that they want to propose, \textit{i.e.}, is it beneficial to make a project as cheap as possible or to merge two similar projects.
+This includes, for example, which incentives voters have when planning a project that they want to propose, \textit{i.e.}, whether it is beneficial to make a project as cheap as possible or to merge two similar projects.